fkie-cad/squid/wiki/PROCESS_IMAGE/README.md

 # Process Image

 The process image is a data structure that contains code and data of ELF files.
-Its primary purpose is to make manipulation of code and data easy and accessible.
+Its primary purpose is to enable manipulations of the ELF files' content.
-The ELF files that appear in a process image are an executable - e.g. our fuzz target - and all its depedencies.
 Think of it as an ELF loader except that the result is a hierachical tree structure instead of a linear memory image.
 This hierachical approach makes modifications easy.